-The members of the Audit Committee fulfill the criterion of competence with their own training and by the experience gathered during their previous functions (various members of the Audit Committee are or have been also a member of Audit Committees of other listed companies).
+The members of the Audit Committee fulfill the criterion of competence with their own training and by the experience gathered during their previous functions.
 In compliance with the Charter, the majority of the members are independent Directors.

 Evaluation of the Audit Committee